ahomayouni/XChange/README.md

 * KC - 1) Push in the Users page layout 2) Improve Login in and sign up pages 3) About, Privacy Policy, Terms of Service, Settings pages

 ## Current Bugs:
+* Anyone can edit anyone else's listing (Fixed by Maru)
-* Anyone can delete anyone else's listing
+* Anyone can delete anyone else's listing (Fixed by Peter)

 ## IceBox (Required within the Bolen Docs):
 * Simple Chat/Messaging Application